MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

   - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to use batch policy assignment to assign policies to large sets of users in your educational institution in bulk for remote school (teleschool, tele-school) purposes.
+description: Learn how to assign policies to large sets of users in your educational institution directly through a batch assignment or  for remote school (teleschool, tele-school) purposes.
 f1keywords:
 ---